neil-oliver/Major-Studio-1/Qualitative-Design/working.md

 ## things to work on 10-13-19
-'back to top' button
+'back to top' button - done
 explanation styling - done
-'speaking english' section
+'speaking english' section - done change loading animation - done fix no assigned class to span (created by) as it turns the hyperlink clear! - done? fix typing spacing - done

+## things to work on 10-16-19
 tweak output in story
-change loading animation - done fix no assigned class to span (created by) as it turns the hyperlink clear! - done?
+unknown in medium
+Co. in artist name?
+network gif?
+fix timing!!!
+fix the length of the story (comment in the code) - fixed fix the replacement link in first sentence